 As the economy softens, it's more important than ever for your team to be informed and adaptable to whatever situations arise.
 That doesn’t mean investing in less tech, it means investing wisely in tech that will help your team do more with less during slowdowns and keep you top of mind for customers who are still needing goods transported.

 Embracing supply chain technology is one of the easiest ways to be better connected to your customers without needing to deploy more internal resources.
 For example, data integrations will help you automate core processes, like sending shipment notifications or processing commercial invoices, and ensures that all of the data that results from shipment activities is communicated through your systems, without manual data entry.

 Even if demand isn’t increasing in the supply chain market, you can increase demand for your services as a forwarder.
-Investing in a connected network and prioritizing the use of digital tools will appeal to prospective customers and keep existing customers loyal.
+Investing in an automated and connected network and prioritizing the use of digital tools will appeal to prospective customers and keep existing customers loyal.